Balance transfers, low fees and premium rewards. Learn about credit cards from HSBC, an award winning international bank

 HSBC Credit Card Offer

-The HSBC Credit Card offers one of the lowest interest balance transfer offers in the market, with the benefit of never having to pay an annual fee.
+The HSBC Platinum Card offers a low interest balance transfer rate and platinum privileges without having to pay an annual fee.
 You can also benefit from gaining access to the HSBC Home&Away rewards program giving you discounts on holidays, shopping, travel and more.

 - $0 p.a. annual fee